Livestock guardian dog breeds have been used in different parts of the world to protect sheep flocks and cattle herds.

 They are not intimidating but have a good reputation for protecting herds from predators.
 These dogs were also used as royal guard dogs because of their humorous trait.

-Kuvasz dogs have a sheep-like coat and are mainly white.
+Kuvasz dogs have sheep-like coats and are mainly white.
 They are excellent protectors that will bond well with children and other pets.
 However, they can be a little cunning.

 This breed can only grow to 30 inches tall and weigh a maximum of 115 pounds.
 Its small size makes it even the cutest option on this list.